 If you don’t plan on buying your glasses from America’s Best, you can still get a cheap eye exam.
 Expect to pay about $50 for a comprehensive eye exam without insurance.

 1-800-Contacts offers an online eye exam that you can take from home.
 It used to be free, but now it costs $20.
 I took the Express Exam when it was free, and I can verify that it’s legit!
-Unfortunately, the online eye exam is available only for contacts prescription renewals.
+Unfortunately, the online eye exam is available only for contact lens prescription renewals.
 Once you’ve received your prescription, you’ll be able to order contacts through 1-800-Contacts for the next year.

 While the online eye exam is convenient and cheap, it isn’t a replacement for a comprehensive eye exam.
 The doctor cannot check your eye health in-depth or diagnose medical problems.
 For more information about the 1-800-Contacts Express Exam and to see if you’re eligible, read our review.